rgriff23/rgriff23.github.io/_posts/2017-05-23-mosquito-community-ecology-in-vegan.md

 <img src="/assets/Rfigs/post_2017-04_mosquito-ecology_ca_biplot-1.png" title="plot of chunk post_2017-04_mosquito-ecology_ca_biplot" alt="plot of chunk post_2017-04_mosquito-ecology_ca_biplot" style="display: block; margin: auto;" />

-It is a bit difficult to see what is going on here.
-Let's see if we can make a visualization that is a little easier to understand.
+There are a few ways we can alter this plot to try to get a better picture of the data.
 One thing we can try is adjusting the scaling of the site and species scores in our plot.
 The `plot.cca` function (which is called when you use `plot` on a `cca` results) has an argument `scaling` that takes four values: 0 = no scaling, 1 = sites scores are scaled by eigenvalues, 2 = species scores are scaled by eigenvalues (the default), and 3 = both species and site scores are scaled by eigenvalues (alternatively, options 0-3 can be specified less cryptically with the character strings "none", "sites", "species", and "symmetric").
 Under option 1, site scores are weighted averages of species scores, and under option 2, species scores are weighted averages of site scores.
 Option 3 is a compromise between options 1 and 2, and is generally a [good option](https://academic.oup.com/biomet/article-abstract/89/2/423/255280/Goodness-of-fit-of-biplots-and-correspondence?redirectedFrom=fulltext) for displaying sites and species in one plot.

 Here is the effect these different options have on our plot: